Asbestos Exposure in New Mexico

 If you were diagnosed with an asbestos-related disease, you may be able to hold the manufacturer accountable for their negligence by taking legal action.

 When you work with Sokolove Law, we can handle this process for you, working to find the evidence of exposure in your case in addition to filing your claim.
 Let us put our 40+ years of experience to work for you.

 Get Help from New Mexico Mesothelioma Lawyers

-If you or a loved one were exposed to asbestos at work and later diagnosed with mesothelioma, you may be eligible for compensation — and our New Mexico mesothelioma lawyers may be able to help.
+If you or a loved one was exposed to asbestos at work and later diagnosed with mesothelioma, you may be eligible for compensation that our New Mexico mesothelioma lawyers can fight for on your behalf.